Oral Surgery FAQs

 As your surgical site is healing, tiny bits of the grafting material may work their way out.
 This is a normal part of the healing process.

-How long will it take for the results to come in?
+How long will it take for the results of a biopsy to come in?

 It all depends on your insurance.